Today at THE DAILY MEDITATION office I received news of amazing new research into the benefits of yoga for seniors.

 Yoga is one of the best exercises for over 60s to improve strength and flexibility, the team tells us.

-Plus, yoga is easy and adaptable.
+Plus, it is easy and adaptable.
 It can be modified to accommodate for the various challenges and needs ot people over 60.

 “Based on this study, we can conclude that yoga has great potential to improve important physical and psychological outcomes in older adults.
 Yoga is a gentle activity that can be modified to suit those with age-related conditions and diseases.”